top of page

 Paris

+No trip to France would be complete for me without a return to Paris, even if it is short stop.
+I cannot get enough of this city.
+There is always more to explore.
+And re-visiting places like The Louvre or the Musee D'Orsay or Versailles never gets old.
 Something about Paris just keeps drawing me back.
-There is something about the art, history, and architecture that just fills my spirit whenever I walk these streets, visit the museums, sit in the plazas and cafes.
+There is something about this city’s art, history, and architecture that just fills my spirit whenever I walk these streets, visit the museums, and sit in the plazas and cafes.
 I can't put my finger on it.
 It is just everywhere.

 Arc De Triomphe